mkdir-markpettyjohn/PocketRetriever/README.md

    Writing a tiny file after each 30‑item page means a laptop sleep or CTRL‑C never loses more than a minute of work.

 These lessons are baked into the current script—no more empty downloads, silent limits, or lost progress.

+8. **Export take a lot of time**
+  If rates are similar, expect an overnight job if you have thousands of saves in Pocket.

+9. **It's not perfect**
+   Total items retrieved: 5010
+   Extracted 3958 articles; 1052 failures
+   Error examples:
+  • https://archive.is/B1Tcp: 429 Client Error: Too Many Requests for url: https://archive.is/B1Tcp
+  • https://ohiocapitaljournal.com/briefs/as-teacher-burnout-deepens-states-scramble-to-fill-school-job-vacancies/: 403 Client Error: Forbidden for url: https://ohiocapitaljournal.com/briefs/as-teacher-burnout-deepens-states-scramble-to-fill-school-job-vacancies/
+  • https://www.science.org/doi/10.1126/sciadv.aaw9569: 403 Client Error: Forbidden for url: https://www.science.org/doi/10.1126/sciadv.aaw9569

+I have not repeated the process or tried to troubleshoot any further.
+Someone else may be able to improve upon the process and ultimately extract more of their saves.

 ---